Ilia/reel/README.md

 4. You can view all logs related to Lambda via lambda/home -> Monitoring
 5. To check your items in Dynomodb in the aws console UI ensure to refresh the page :)
 6. Always check what Policies is required for the functions
+7. "An error occurred (ExpiredToken) when calling the PutObject operation: The provided token has expired." -> export AWS_PROFILE=<profile name>
 ### Resources

 https://aws.amazon.com/blogs/compute/introducing-aws-sam-pipelines-automatically-generate-deployment-pipelines-for-serverless-applications/